cogsandsquigs/errgonomic/README.md

 Right now, there really isn't any spots available for contribution.
 However, you can always write an issue for any feature/parser combinator/request you have, and I'll gladly take a look!
 Just remember that this is a side-project for me, and thus I may not accept or even respond to your issue.

+## TODO:

+- [ ] Add unicode `char` buffer in input for unicode parsing.
+- [ ] Add panic- and statement-mode recoveries.
+- [ ] Add more unicode support to parsers that need it (if it accesses raw binary).